 The amount of time it takes to design and specify materials for a cosmetic update versus a custom redesign is significant.
 Most of our clients fall somewhere between the pull and replace and custom redesign levels, so we refer to those timelines most often.

 - Our current pipeline.
 While we do recognize some seasonal fluctuations, the number of projects we’re currently working on at any given phase can vary.
-We always strive to set the right expectations, but if you have a firm deadline due to pregnancy or special event, it’s best to share that information as early as possible so we can create a firm timeline that’ll help you stay on track.
+We always strive to set the right expectations, but if you have a firm deadline due to pregnancy or a special event, it’s best to share that information as early as possible so we can create a firm timeline that’ll help you stay on track.

 Most of our clients average 9-12 weeks in the design phase.
 Smaller cosmetic projects may take considerably less time, just as remodeling your whole home may take longer.